Post job

 A licensed professional counselor is a healthcare professional who specializes in providing therapy and counseling to patients with emotional and mental health issues.
 They listen to their patients and utilize various techniques to address concerns and help through the healing procedures.
 Their duties entail conducting interviews and evaluations, performing research and assessments, studying the patients' medical histories, providing consultations, and developing treatment plans that suit every patients' needs.
 Additionally, a licensed professional counselor monitors and records their patients' progress, adjusting treatments and medications as necessary.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that mental health therapist responsibilities requires skills like "foster care," "community services," "excellent interpersonal," and "dsm."
-But a licensed professional counselor might use skills, such as, "lpc," "real estate," "individual therapy," and "hipaa."
+For example, resumes show us that mental health therapist responsibilities requires skills like "foster care," "community services," "excellent interpersonal," and "dsm."
+But a licensed professional counselor might use other skills in their typical duties, such as, "lpc," "real estate," "individual therapy," and "hipaa."

 A counselor/art therapist is responsible for conducting art sessions as part of patients' therapy treatments, letting them express their human nature and emotions through artistic discovery.
 Counselors/art therapists guide the patients throughout their recovery process, identifying their needs and conditions by analyzing their crafts.
 A counselor/art therapist coordinates with other medical professionals to deliver quality care services for the patients, monitor their progress, record observations, and instructing patients in art activities to discover their maximum potential.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a mental health therapist is likely to be skilled in "foster care," "rehabilitation," "community services," and "excellent interpersonal," while a typical counselor/art therapist is skilled in "diagnosis," "family therapy," "behavioral health," and "individual therapy."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a mental health therapist is likely to be skilled in "foster care," "rehabilitation," "community services," and "excellent interpersonal," while a typical counselor/art therapist is skilled in "diagnosis," "family therapy," "behavioral health," and "individual therapy."

-Counselor/art therapists are known to earn similar educational levels when compared to mental health therapists.
-Additionally, they're 4.5% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.
+Counselor/art therapists typically earn similar educational levels compared to mental health therapists.
+Specifically, they're 4.5% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.

 Primary therapists are the main point of contact for patients concerning wellness and overall mental health.
 Those who choose this career path will be expected to supervise and manage efficient treatment according to plan, and to manage between six and eight patients at a time, keeping in constant communication with these patients and various specialists.